 Using the right color light bulbs will have a huge impact on this color as well.
 Under soft white bulbs (2700 K), Canvas Tan looks much yellower, whereas daylight bulbs (4000+ K) will make it look like another color altogether.
 We recommend always using light bulbs in the 3000 K to 3500 K range for the best, most natural-looking color results.
 Read our blog post for links to specific bulb recommendations.

-Is Canvas Tan warm or cool?
+Is Canvas Tan Warm or Cool?

 Canvas Tan by Sherwin Williams is in the Yellow hue family.
 This makes it a warm color.